julius-speech/julius/README.md

 Julius has been developed as a research software for Japanese LVCSR since 1997, and the work was continued under IPA Japanese dictation toolkit project (1997-2000), Continuous Speech Recognition Consortium, Japan (CSRC) (2000-2003) and Interactive Speech Technology Consortium (ISTC).

-The main developer / maintainer is Akinobu Lee.
+The main developer / maintainer is Akinobu Lee (ri@nitech.ac.jp).

 # Features